The Sorority Life

 As sorority women we value leadership, scholarship, friendship and service.
 As a member, women can hold leaderships roles or be on committees within their chapter, providing them with unique opportunities to learn and grow as a leader.
 Sororities also offer women the opportunity to be connected to women in a variety of majors and grades at Willamette, as well as connected with a national network of alumnae.

-All of Willamette's sorority chapters place a high premium on academic integrity at the end of the Fall 2013 semester, Alpha Chi Omega had a cumulative GPA of 3.286, Delta Gamma and Pi Beta Phi both has commulative GPAs of 3.338.
-Our committment to scholarship is demonstrated by the fact that the cumulative All-Sorority GPA for Fall of 2013 was 3.321, while the All Women GPA for the same semester was 3.319
+All of Willamette's sorority chapters place a high premium on academic integrity at the end of the Spring 2016 semester: Alpha Chi Omega had a cumulative GPA of 3.403 Delta Gamma had a cumulative GPA of 3.395, Alpha Phi had a cumulative GPA of 3.168, and Pi Beta Phi had a cumulative GPA of 3.314.
+Our commitment to scholarship is demonstrated by the fact that the cumulative All-Sorority GPA for Spring of 2016 was 3.324.

 Greek women are involved in almost every extra-curricular activity on campus: varsity and club athletics, Opening Days leaders, working in the Writing Center and Career Center, clubs, off-campus internships, WEMS, interns in the OMA and the CSL office.
 Being a member of a sorority means that women are connected to many organizations, and motivated to get involved all across Willamette's campus and beyond.